-All you’ll need to do a kettlebell swing is a kettlebell or a dumbbell (we’ve found the best adjustable dumbbells for weightlifting at home), and an exercise mat, if you’d rather protect your floor or carpet from sweat (nice).
-Although they might sound pretty harmless, kettlebell swings are an ultimate all-in-one exercise, suitable for beginners and bodybuilders alike.
-They’ll work your entire body and can also help with spine strength, boosting your cardiovascular fitness, and torching calories.
+All you’ll need to do a kettlebell swing is a kettlebell or a dumbbell (we’ve found the best adjustable dumbbells for weightlifting at home), and an exercise mat.
+Although they might sound pretty harmless, beginners and advanced exercisers can benefit.

 Below, we’ve rounded up how to do a kettlebell swing, plus the variations to try.
-It’s worth noting that while kettlebell swings are brilliant for building back strength if you’ve ever suffered from a herniated disk or a back injury, it’s worth checking with your doctor or personal trainer before adding this exercise to your routine.
+But while the move builds back strength, if you’ve ever suffered from a herniated disk or a back injury, check with your doctor or personal trainer first.

 How to do a kettlebell swing

-The first thing to remember before doing a kettlebell swing is that the swing part of the movement comes from your legs, not your arms.
+The first thing to remember before doing a kettlebell swing is that the swing part of the movement comes from a hip hinge movement, not your arms.

-1. To do a kettlebell swing, start by standing on your exercise mat (we’ve got a list of the best yoga mats that double as exercise mats if you need suggestions) with your feet shoulder-width apart and a kettlebell in front of you.
+- Start by standing on your exercise mat (we’ve got a list of the best yoga mats that double as exercise mats if you need suggestions) with your feet shoulder-width apart and a kettlebell in front of you

-2. Bend your knees and grasp the kettlebell with two hands.
+- Bend your knees and grasp the kettlebell with two hands

-3. Engaging your core, swing the kettlebell back between your legs; then, as you swing upwards, engage your glutes and your abs, and keep your arms outstretched as the kettlebell goes up.
+- Engaging your core, swing the kettlebell back between your legs.
+As you swing upwards, engage your glutes and your abs, and keep your arms outstretched as the kettlebell swings upward

-4. Aim to raise the kettlebell to chest height, with your arms outstretched.
-Squeeze your glutes and snap your hips at the top of the movement.
+- Aim to raise the kettlebell to chest height, with your arms outstretched.
+Squeeze your glutes and snap your hips at the top of the movement

 What are the benefits of a kettlebell swing?